 Rectifying defective or non-compliant work can be far more expensive than the original cost.

 As a consumer, using an appropriately qualified plumber or drainer will help to protect you and your family as well as your bank account.

 If you want to confirm a person is appropriately licensed, and that their licence is current, contact the Plumbing Industry Council on 1800 682 021 (free call), (07) 3235 4149 or email@example.com.

 In some instances, it may be necessary for a tradesperson to hold both an occupational and contractor licence to carry out work, regardless of the value.

 The Plumbing Industry Council administers the occupational licensing system for plumbers, drainers and fire sprinkler installers.

-The Building Services Authority (BSA) administers the contractor licensing system.
+The Queensland Building and Construction Commission (QBCC) (formerly the Building Services Authority (BSA))administers the contractor licensing system.

 Check the contractor licence

-To check whether a person holds a BSA licence search the BSA website or call 1300 272 272.
+To check whether a person holds a QBCC licence search the QBCC website or call 1300 272 272.